yuens1002/squeegee-oh-me/poem.md

 Laugh and be merry together, like brothers akin,
 Guesting awhile in the rooms of a beautiful inn,
 Glad till the dancing stops, and the lilt of the music ends.
-Laugh till the game is played; and be you merry, my friends.
+Laugh till the game is played; and be you merry, my friends.--- **Source Link**: [_http://www.public-domain-poetry.com/john-masefield/laugh-and-be-merry-3073_](http://www.public-domain-poetry.com/john-masefield/laugh-and-be-merry-3073 "Laugh And Be Merry")
----
-**Source Link**: [_http://www.public-domain-poetry.com/john-masefield/laugh-and-be-merry-3073_](http://www.public-domain-poetry.com/john-masefield/laugh-and-be-merry-3073 "Laugh And Be Merry")